September 17, 2020

 Another common practice productions will need to take daily is backing up media.
 Here’s another example of a standard operating procedure.

 1. Calculate the amount of storage media your production will require.
 Consulting with your camera department is helpful because the size of the files will depend on the camera settings as well as the volume of shooting you expect to do.
-You must also consult with your editing department - proxy footage and other assets will take up even more space.
+You must also consult with your editing department, as proxy footage and other assets will take up even more space.

-3. During production, backup all your footage directly from the camera media onto two separate storage drives - at least on a daily basis.
+3. During production, backup all your footage directly from the camera media onto two separate storage drives on a daily basis.

 5. To archive the project, simply ensure that a copy of the mastered final deliverable is included in each drive along with all the work to date.
 Consider printing the media to tape for longer-term archiving.

-By analyzing the overview of a typical film production management system, you can see how you can improve your management skills and overall efficiency as a producer by utilizing a production workbook to store all your documents and forms, and then implementing standard operating procedures for the most important and repetitive activities.
-These two key components can take your processes to the next level, help you save time, and work faster and more efficiently with your team.
+By analyzing the film production management system as a whole, you can improve your skills as a producer by implementing tools like the production workbook and developing standard operating procedures for your repetitive tasks.
+These two methods will help you save time, work more efficiently with your team, and reduce stress throughout the filmmaking process.

 Disclaimer